marco-bellini/marco-bellini.github.io/docs/_portfolio/gas_sensor_exec.md

 classes: wide
 ---

-This project was used as the capstone project for the IBM Advanced Data Science Specialization Certificate.

 ## Overview
 The dataset comprises time series from different gas sensors and it can be used to study sensors fusion topics.